Horocycle flows for laminations by hyperbolic Riemann surfaces and Hedlund's theorem: The central stable foliation of the laminated geodesic flow

 where $d$ is the hyperbolic distance on the leaf passing through $y$.

 \begin{remark} The function $f$ is measurable. \end{remark}

-Proof of the remark: Let $E\simeq D\times T$ be a compact foliated chart of $\La$, where $D$ is a closed disk in $\C$ and $T$ is a topological space.
+Proof of the remark: Let $E\simeq D\times T$ be a compact foliated chart of $(M,\cF)$, where $D$ is a closed disk in $\R^2$ and $T$ is a topological space.
 In $E$, the $\hat{K_x}$ form a semicontinuous family of compact sets parametrized by $T$, and the function $f$ is the distance on each fiber $D\times \{t\}$ to the corresponding compact set.
 Therefore $f$ is measurable.~$\bigtriangleup$

 In \cite{Buber-Kirk}, the authors prove that the axiom of choice is not needed to prove the existence of minimal sets.
-This implies that the function $f$ can be defined without using the axiom of choice, and this is another reason why $f$ must be measurable (see \cite{Solovay}).
+This implies that the function $f$ can be defined without using the axiom of choice, and this is another reason why we can safely assume that $f$ is measurable (see \cite{Solovay}).

 \bigbreak